FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 as specified for example in Section 12.3.2 of [TST009] to software devices under test (DUTs) results in several problems:

-- Binary search takes long as most trials are done far from the eventually found throughput.
+- Binary search takes a long time as most trials are done far from the eventually found throughput.
 - The required final trial duration and pauses between trials prolong the overall search duration.